 Calculating AWS costs

 Businesses often struggle to understand the AWS pricing system and end up paying for more than they use.
 Note that in AWS, you pay for what you provision, not what you use.
-There are also additional services that can increase costs.
-You need to make sure you provision smartly and check if terminated instances cost you.
+Additional services can also increase costs.
+You must ensure you provision smartly and check if terminated instances cost you.

 The top categories of AWS costs include: